liamdebellada/postgres-zip-streaming/README.md

 ## About

-This project implements the logic required to stream Postgres rows from a large query directly into a writable stream.
-The stream can be used in a web server or to pipe directly to another stream (uploading to S3 for example).
+This project implements the logic required to stream Postgres rows from a large query directly into a writable zip stream.
+The zip stream could be piped to a response (like in this example), or piped into something like S3.

 ## Running Locally